 - appendicitis is a potentially serious condition

-What is it?
+What is appendicitis?

 Appendicitis is when the appendix becomes inflamed and swollen.
 The appendix is a small finger-like tube that is attached to the first part of the large intestine (called the caecum).
-It is located in the lower right side of the abdomen.
+It is normally in the lower right side of the abdomen.

-What causes it?
+What causes appendicitis?

-What puts my child at risk of getting it?
+What puts my child at risk of getting appendicitis?

-What are the signs and symptoms?
+What are the signs and symptoms of appendicitis?

+Symptoms can vary widely among children.
 The most common early symptom is continuous tummy pain around the belly button (navel) which may move to the lower right side of the tummy (abdomen) and become sharper and more severe.
 It often hurts the child to move around, and the pain is worse with coughing or walking.